xavierlepretre/polymesh_docs/Polymesh/docs/identity.md

 An identity can add a claim to another identity, and in turn holds claims that have been added to it by other identities.

-To enforce compliance on their assets, asset issuers nominate trusted claim issuers to manage their investors claims related to their assets compliance rules.
+To enforce compliance on their assets, asset issuers nominate trusted claim issuers to manage their investors' claims related to their assets' compliance rules.

 ## Authentication and Keys

 Identities are created for users by [CDD service providers](./cdd.md).

-Unlike most blockchains, in Polymesh all on-chain actions are associated both with a signing key (the key used to sign the transaction) and an on-chain identity.
+Unlike most blockchains, in Polymesh, all on-chain actions are associated both with a signing key (the key used to sign transactions) and an on-chain identity.

-To facilitate this connection between identities and signing keys, each on-chain identity is associated with keys which are allowed to sign on its behalf.
+To facilitate the connection between identities and signing keys, each on-chain identity is associated with keys that are allowed to sign on its behalf.
 A given key can only be associated with at most one identity at any one time.

 These keys are known either as primary keys or secondary keys.

 POLYX, the native token of Polymesh, is held at the key level.
-Staking and governance, both of which utilise POLYX, is also associated with keys.
+Staking and governance, both of which utilise POLYX, are also associated with keys.
 In both cases, although balances are held at the key level, any transaction involving POLYX must be associated with an identity that has a valid CDD claim.

 ## Primary and Secondary Keys